Information for the public on data handling in the HSE Health Protection Surveillance Centre (HPSC)

 How does HPSC collect your health information?

 To be effective, the collection of surveillance data must be standardised on a national basis.
-All medical practitioners, including clinical directors of diagnostic laboratories, are required to notify the Medical Officer of Health (MoH) of notifiable diseases.
+All medical practitioners, including clinical directors of diagnostic laboratories, are required to notify the Medical Officer of Health of notifiable diseases.
 The MoHs are located in the eight Departments of Public Health throughout the country.
 Laboratory notifications are made electronically through the Computerised Infectious Disease Reporting System (CIDR).
 Notifications from clinicians are entered into CIDR in the Departments of Public Health.
-The MoHs provide information on a weekly basis to HPSC on the infectious diseases notified to them.
+The MoHs provide information to HPSC on the infectious diseases notified to them.
 Access to the information in CIDR is controlled so that personally identifiable information is visible only to those with a need to manage the individual case.
 All CIDR information is protected by appropriate security and confidentiality mechanisms and complies with Data Protection legislation.
+Where information, including personally identifiable information, on notifiable diseases is held in non-CIDR systems in HPSC, it is also protected by appropriate security and confidentiality mechanisms and complies with Data Protection legislation.

 Why does HPSC collect your health information?